 Fuller Theological Seminary is organized into three schools: the School of Theology, School of Psychology and School of Intercultural Studies.
 As a graduate-level institution of higher education, Fuller’s three schools offer master’s and doctoral degrees, as well as graduate-level certificate programs.
 Master’s degree programs may include classes from all three schools.

 At Fuller’s main campus in Pasadena, California, all degree programs are available.
-Most master’s-level programs are also offered in their entirety at our regional campuses: Orange County, Bay Area, Sacramento, Northwest, Arizona, Colorado, and Texas.
-In addition, the Master of Divinity, Master of Arts in Global Leadership, Master of Arts in Theology and Ministry, Master of Arts in Theology, and Master of Arts in Intercultural Studies degrees are offered in a primarily online format.
+Most master’s-level programs are also offered at our regional campuses: Orange County, Bay Area, Northwest, Arizona, and Texas.
+In addition, the Master of Divinity, Master of Arts in Global Leadership, Master of Arts in Theology and Ministry, and Master of Arts in Intercultural Studies degrees are offered in a primarily online format, and the Master of Arts in Theology is available fully online.
 Other master’s-level programs also offer online learning options.
 Certain degree programs are also offered in Korean and Spanish.

 The resident faculty of Fuller Theological Seminary is composed of nearly 100 men and women who are committed to the highest standards of teaching, research and writing in the various fields of theological, psychological and missiological study.
 Members of the seminary faculty have published more than 200 books, as well as numerous chapters or articles in books, periodicals and professional journals.
 Fuller professors serve as officers of professional societies and organizations and as editors of theological and professional journals and series.
 In addition to their teaching ministries at Fuller, they are actively involved in various kinds of ministry with churches.